COEHS Program Overview

 Designations Awarded to Facilities and Surgeons

 Truly excellent patient care is the result of both the individual surgeon and the facility at which the surgery is performed.
 The COEHS designation is therefore awarded to a facility and its associated surgeons who have successfully completed the designation process, which enables patients to distinguish providers who have met the requirements for delivering high-quality perioperative patient care from those who have not.

 Comprehensive Requirements and Evaluation

 The COEHS program’s objective requirements recognize the important role that surgeons, their multispecialty teams and facility administration play in delivering high-quality perioperative care.
 A commitment to excellence necessitates that the requirements be comprehensive, research-based and verified through a rigorous site inspection and review process.

-COEHS designation is available to surgeons, hospitals and ambulatory surgery centers around the world that provide hernia surgery on an inpatient or outpatient basis.
+COEHS certification is available to surgeons, hospitals and ambulatory surgery centers around the world that perform hernia surgery on an inpatient or outpatient basis.
 Surgeons do not have to be a member of a medical society to participate.

 Getting Started and Program Support